-The Geography department offers students a range of stimulating learning opportunities from Key Stage 3 and 4 to 5.
+The Geography department offers pupils a range of stimulating learning opportunities from Key Stage 3 and 4 to 5.
 High quality geography teaching at TMCS inspires pupils to develop a curiosity and fascination about the world and its people which will equip them for the rest of their lives.
 As pupils progress, their growing knowledge about the world will help them to deepen their understanding of the interaction between human and physical processes.
 Pupils will also develop a set of employable transferrable skills; problem solving, analytical skills, communication and research skills.

 Skills learned at Key Stage 3 drive achievement at Key stage 4 and 5.
 Geography at Thomas More focuses on establishing a solid foundation of geographical skills such as; using maps, world knowledge and fieldwork.
 At key stage 3 we have a range of stimulating topics and projects which give pupils a deep contextual understanding of human and physical geography.
-The Geography Department believes strongly that students should show respect for their natural and human environment alongside enjoying learning and inquiring about their world.
+The Geography Department believes strongly that pupils should show respect for their natural and human environment alongside enjoying learning and inquiring about their world.
 An enquiry approach towards their work is encouraged which provides opportunities for controversial issues to be discussed, and problems to be solved.

 Our current KS3 curriculum includes topics on:

 - Year 7 – Geography fieldwork (including an investigation at TMCS), World Knowledge, Geography of the UK, Map Skills and GIS, Global Biomes.

 - Year 8 – We take a thematic approach to ensure pupils connect their geographical understanding; Population, Urban Challenges, Inequalities in global development, Resource management, Tectonic Hazards, Climate Change and Coastal Landscapes.